An estimated 100,000 bikes are stolen every year across Greater London, and two-thirds of victims don’t go out and buy another one.

 - Tougher action against selling stolen on websites Stolen bikes are too often found being resold on websites like Gumtree and eBay.
-Thye need tougher rules on seller identification, real photos and frame numbers.
+Thyeey need tougher rules on seller identification, real photos and frame numbers.

 - Code of practice for secondhand bike shops Bike shops must make proper checks on seller identification and bike provenance, signing our code of practice to demonstrate their good standards.